-Also, visit a small village of Potomje, which is full of small family wineries.
+Also, visit the small village of Potomje, full of small family wineries.

 The terraced hills around towns like Blato and Vela Luka are covered with over 100,000 olive trees, which produce about 10 percent of Dalmatia's total olive oil production.